jason-scot/portfolio-assistant/README.md

 # Portfolio Assistant
 ### Stock Trader AI Helper with Azure OpenAI

 Manage your portfolio with the help of AI.
-This application is part of the Stock Trader solution and provides insights and recommendations based on your stock portfolio using GPT-4 Turbo.
+This application is part of the Stock Trader solution and provides insights and recommendations based on your stock portfolio using GPT-4 Turbo via the Azure OpenAI service.

 This requires the Portfolio and Stock Quote microservices to be running.
 Additional microservices may be required as development continues.